 Engineers should consider electroplating if they want to protect their part from heat, corrosion, wear, and other environmental factors, or give their part an attractive, decorative finish.
 As always, it’s important for product teams to do their research and make sure they’re considering all of the factors at hand — cost, aesthetics, function, and other relevant project-specific requirements — when selecting a post-processing or finishing option.

 A trusted on-demand manufacturing partner like Fast Radius makes choosing the right finishing process much easier.
-Our team of seasoned engineers and designers is well-versed in all things additive and traditional manufacturing, and we’ll help you bring your ideas to life with clean, functional, well-designed parts.
+Our team of seasoned engineers and designers is well-versed in traditional and additive manufacturing, and we’ll help you bring your ideas to life with clean, functional, well-designed parts.
 Partner with Fast Radius for end-to-end support that delivers superior results.
 Contact us today.

 For more breakdowns of key manufacturing industry processes, check out our other recent articles in the Fast Radius learning center.